Terry Allen (Real

 children's TV show.
 Left broadcasting in 1977 to work at the Coastal

 Center, where he retired from in 2000.
-Still lives in
+Lives in

 Jay Donovan - Morning